-The Staring Lake Sledding Hill is closed for the season.
+The Staring Lake Sledding Hill and warming house are closed for the season.

 The 700-foot hill is open during winter months, depending on snow accumulation and weather.
 Bring your own plastic sleds.
 Sleds with metal runners, skis and snowboards are prohibited.

-There is no tow rope at this facility, but you can warm up at the warming house between trips down the hill.
+There is no tow rope at this facility, but you can warm up at the Staring Lake Park building between trips down the hill.
 The facility is supervised and the hill is lit during open hours.

-The sledding hill is located on the north side of the warming house at 14800 Pioneer Trail.
+The sledding hill is located on the north side of the building at 14800 Pioneer Trail.

 Used as an off-leash dog area during the spring, summer and fall, this area serves as a beautiful place for cross country skiing in the winter.
 The trails are groomed by Eden Prairie High School after each significant snowfall and available weather permitting.